bubu77/nft-trading-client/README.md

 # Nft Trading Client
 A Chrome Extension for browsing and trading nft on opensea.

+At the time beeing no release is available.

 1. Installation
 2. Activation
 3. Functionalities